Lumexralph/interview-questions/python/array_string/building_compiler/README.md

 ## Algorithmic  / Asymptotic Analysis

-I struggled a bit with this question but got a solution that inspired me on https://leetcode.com

 Time complexity : O(n) because we simply traverse the given string one character at a time and push and pop operations on a stack take O(1)O(1) time.

 Space complexity : O(n) as we push all opening brackets onto the stack and in the worst case, we will end up pushing all the brackets onto the stack. e.g. ((((((((((.

 Though we are using a hash-map.
 So space complexity takes a hit.

-### Python Solution

-### Go Solution

-### Rust Solution